Aide financière

 I’m a stay-at-home parent and do not work outside the home.
 Will my family still be considered for financial aid?

 To treat families equitably, College Prep typically attributes a small income for stay-at-home parents to the financial aid calculations.
 Exceptions to this policy may occur if a parent is caring for a child not yet of school age, a child with a disability, a seriously ill child, parent, or grandparent, or if a parent is disabled and cannot work.
-Please inform the Financial Aid Committee in writing of these circumstances at the time of your initial application by disclosing your situation in the Additional Information section of your PFS.
+Please inform the Financial Aid Committee in writing of these circumstances at the time of your initial application by disclosing your situation in the financial aid application.

 If we cannot afford to pay the family contribution after an award is made, is there an appeals process?